Why BECOME A CNA?

 • Opportunities for growth:

-STNAs typically perform tasks such as assisting with daily activities, including bathing, dressing, and grooming; monitoring vital signs; helping with mobility; providing emotional support; and maintaining a clean and safe environment for patients.
+CNAs typically perform tasks such as assisting with daily activities, including bathing, dressing, and grooming; monitoring vital signs; helping with mobility; providing emotional support; and maintaining a clean and safe environment for patients.

-STNAs can work in various healthcare settings, such as hospitals, nursing homes, assisted living facilities, rehabilitation centers, and home healthcare agencies.
+CNAs can work in various healthcare settings, such as hospitals, nursing homes, assisted living facilities, rehabilitation centers, and home healthcare agencies.

 • Personal fulfillment: The sense of fulfillment that comes from helping others and being part of a healthcare team can be incredibly rewarding.